jamaps/CLTD/README.md

 }
 ```

+We have since updated this to include recently digitized historical tract boundaries for 1951, 1956, 1961, and 1966 - as well as linked all tracts to 2021 tracts.

+### crosswalk_tables

+A set of concordance tables (.csv) which link boundary identifiers between years using a set of apportionment weights.

-### older_work/apportionment_scripts
+### examples

-Example scripts that use these tables to apportion data linked to census tracts from a source year to a target year (e.g. from 1971 to 2016)
+Example scripts that use these tables to apportion data linked to census tracts from a source year to a target year (e.g. from 1951 to 2021)

-### older_work/src
+### src

 Contains the code used to generate and validate the crosswalk tables.
 This utilizes a combination of population weighting, area weighting, and dasymetric mapping approaches to minimize error when boundaries change over time.

-### older_work/crosswalk_tables

-A set of .csv tables which link boundary identifiers between years using a set of apportionment weights.
-Data is organized into four fields, the first is the ID of the source census tract, the second is the ID of the target census tract, the third is a weight indicating the amount of data that should be apportioned from the source to the target, and the forth is a flag indicating the relationship (1 = no change, 2 = merge, 3 = split, or 4 = many-to-many)
+Most of this was conducted in PostGIS, some Python too.